ExplorerBanda/ExplorerBanda/README.md

 - 👀 I’m interested in new programming technologies
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on various projects
-- ⚡ Fun fact: I will be of some help to you fore sure.
+- ⚡ Fun fact: I will be of some help to you for sure.

 <!---
 ExplorerBanda/ExplorerBanda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.